Butser West

 NEVER FLY INTO RAKE BOTTOM, turbulence is extreme.

 Main bottom landing fields are immediately below take off in the bottom of the bowl and all are quite demanding for H.G.
 Field B1 slopes up towards the southern fence approach from the north and avoid running on into the valley.
 Field B2 falls away to the west.
 Retrieval, from field B1 is by car down Harvesting Lane.
 An “escape” landing B2 area is for paragliders only.
-Retrieval from here is over the fence at the climbing bar in the northeast corner then up the path and back to takeoff over the stile.
+Retrieval from here is through the gate, opposite the style back into the launch area.
+This is marked on the map.
+The gate is locked with a padlock, combination 6969.
+Please ensure the gate is chained and locked behind you, with the chain running below the latch so it cannot be lifted off.

 Consider